How to register for Open University courses, paying the fees, cancelation policy and rules of conduct

 Your Aalto User Account is one of the most important things to have while you study at Aalto University Open University

+How you can find results of the courses and exams.
 How you can order certificates and transcripts of records.

 The language courses are defined by their the desired starting and target skill levels of the course participants in accordance with the Common European Framework of Reference for Languages (CEFR) defined by the Council of Europe.